 Alex Callinicos is actually very specific about the problem with postmodernism.

 In order to offer a true or correct analysis of exploitation, for example, the theorist simply must take account of the what Marx called “surplus value”.
 That is, the postmodernist must take account of how surplus value is creamed off by the capitalist.
-However, if, as a postmodernist (or as anyone else), you don't accept the highly metaphysical theory of surplus value, then your analysis of exploitation - and so much more - will quite simply be false (or “counter-revolutionary”) – by Marxist definition.
+However, if, as a postmodernist (or as anyone else), you don't accept the highly metaphysical and normative theory of surplus value, then your analysis of exploitation - and so much more - will quite simply be false (or “counter-revolutionary”): by Marxist definition.

 Again, by mindlessly simple Marxist logic, if the theorist or analyst of exploitation - or anything else - isn't doing his theorising through the tight and severely circumscribed lenses of Marxist theory, then, by Marxist definition, he must be a capitalist (or, as Jürgen Habermas puts it, a “young conservative”).

 Fredric Jameson went further: he said that the whole of postmodernism simply expressed “the logic of late-capitalism”.

 It's clear, then, that Marxists in the 1980s and beyond were as rigid and dogmatic as they had always been.
-And that rigidity and dogmatism always guaranteed that they would always fail from an intellectually standpoint (though not necessarily politically).
+And that rigidity and dogmatism always guaranteed that they would always fail from an intellectual standpoint (though not necessarily politically).

 In the end, then, according to rigid and obdurate Marxists like Frederic Jameson, Alex Callinicos, Douglas Kellner and many others, the entirety of postmodernism was/is simply “symptomatic of the capitalist system in a particular phase of its development” (165).